 - 🎯 Complete independence from national GLS processes

-The real power of automation lies in native integration.
-Claisy presents itself as a real alternative to GLS insurance, and plugs directly into the tools that drive your business: Shopify, Prestashop, WooCommerce, etc. The result?
-Zero effort, zero forgetting, perfect coverage on 100% of your shipments and successful coverage with Claisy without changing your GLS habits.
+The true power of automation lies in native integration.
+Claisy presents itself as a real alternative to GLS insurance and connects directly to the tools that drive your business: Shopify, Prestashop, WooCommerce, etc. The result?
+Zero effort, zero oversights, perfect coverage for 100% of your shipments, and successful coverage with Claisy without changing your GLS habits.

 Conclusion: From Complexity to Clarity, Choose Efficiency